Quarkonium: Charmonium

 In the following table, the same particle can be named with the spectroscopic notation or with its mass.
 In some cases excitation series are used: ψ′ is the first excitation of ψ (which, for historical reasons, is called particle); ψ″ is a second excitation, and so on.
 That is, names in the same cell are synonymous.

 Some of the states are predicted, but have not been identified; others are unconfirmed.
-The quantum numbers of the X(3872) particle have been measured recently by the LHCb experiment at CERN.
+The quantum numbers of the X(3872) particle have been measured in 2013 by the LHCb experiment at CERN.
 This measurement shed some light on its identity, excluding the third option among the three envisioned, which are: